 You’ve seen the photos.
-You’re obessed with that beautiful blue water.
+You’re obsessed with that beautiful blue water.
 Planning the perfect vacation in your very own overwater bungalow has vaulted to the top of your bucket list.

 Unfortunately, there’s that whole money thing.

 Fear not my frugal friends!
-While booking an overwater bungalow is never going to be dirt cheap, there are certainly some affordable options available.
-To help you find them, we’ve created a list of 11 resorts with overwater bungalows that can help you realize your OWB dreams without breaking the bank.
+While booking an overwater bungalow is never going to be dirt cheap, there are some relatively affordable options available.
+To help you realize your OWB dreams without breaking the bank, we’ve created this list of 11 affordable resorts with overwater bungalows.
+Enjoy!

 Table of Contents